-The price changes are based on business rules and comply with the polices, such as degree of change, target margin, size shield, brand shield, competitive prices and others.
+The price changes are based on business rules and comply with your polices, such as degree of change, target margin, size shield, brand shield, competitive prices and others

 Manage prices through the entire product life cycle, including product introduction, regular price, promotion, markdowns and sell-off (exit price)

 Accounts for Retalon's accurate demand forecast, seasonality, price elasticity of demand, lost sales, events and many other influencing variables

 All Retalon solutions are fully integrated in a common predictive analytics platform

 You can’t simply change the price of a product.
 This action may result in declining sales of cannibalised products or incremental sales of affinity products.
 It may affect the demand of the same product sold in different sizes, or similar product of the other brands.
 A group of products that one or another way affected by the price change is called Price Family.
 They all should be taken into account when a price change is considered for one or more family members.
 In addition, there is a large number of policies and constraints that should be respected.
 Finally, competitive prices additionally limit the ability to change the prices.
 Trying to find an optimal combination of price changes, given all these conditions is a serious analytic task.